HH7023 Teaching and Learning Strategies in Histories and Humanities

 The contact hours of this module are offered in the form of three half-day workshops which will include the following content:

-Conducting Tutorials, Supporting Students, and Offering Feedback
+Conducting Tutorials, Supporting Students, and Offering Feedback, oral and written

 Bibliography

-In at the Deep End: Teaching in Higher Education, available in pdf at www.tcd.ie/CAPSL/staff/teaching-assistants/
+In at the Deep End: Teaching in Higher Education, available in pdf at https://www.tcd.ie/CAPSL/resources/teaching-learning/

 Assessment Details

-- Submission of portfolio work, to include (a) a teaching philosophy statement and (b) a tutorial lesson plan on maximum 2 slides of A4 (to be assessed by teaching staff on this module).
-Each item worth 30% of total mark.
+- 1. Submission of a portfolio of work, to include (a) a teaching philosophy statement and (b) a tutorial lesson plan on maximum 2 sides of A4 (please email to pghishum).
+Each item contributes 30% of the total module assessment and the portfolio is assessed on a pass/fail basis.